On Higher Graph Manifolds: Introduction

-Consider the reduced $C^{\ast}$--algebra $C_{r}^{\ast}(G)$ of a group $G$.
-The Baum--Connes conjecture proclaims that the complex $K$--homology of the classifying space $BG$ is isomorphic to the topological $K$--theory of $C_{r}^{\ast}(G)$.
-Using existing results, we are able to verify the Baum--Connes conjecture for these manifolds.
+For a group $G$ equipped with a left-invariant metric, $d$, consider the reduced $C^{\ast}$--algebra $C_{r}^{\ast}(G)$.
+We say that $G$ satisfies the coarse Baum--Connes conjecture if the coarse assembly map (a homomorphism) of locally finite complex $K$--homology of the the proper metric space $(G,d)$ to the algebraic $K$--theory of $C_{r}^{\ast}(G)$ is an isomorphism.

+It follows from the work of G. Yu in \cite{Y} that the coarse Baum--Connes conjecture holds for higher graph manifolds.

-\begin{Proposition} Let $M$ be a compact higher graph manifold, then {$\pi_1(M)$} satisfies the Baum--Connes conjecture. \end{Proposition}
+\begin{Corollary} Let $M$ be a higher graph manifold, then {$\pi_1(M)$} satisfies the coarse Baum--Connes conjecture. \end{Corollary}